The University of Hong Kong

 Warm circulation spaces in nordic beech wood.

-An adaptive lighting strategy designed for the everyday to formal events.
+An adaptive lighting strategy designed for everyday and formal events.

 When we were commissioned to renovate the main lobby of the University of Hong Kong Li Ka Shing Faculty of Medicine, we saw an opportunity to bring people together on campus and to encourage new ways of relating to the environment, inside and out.